School budget hike proposed

 The major expenditures include the elementary program (pre-k-8).
 The fiscal year 2014 budget estimates a total amount of just over $3.44 million compared to last year's total of $3.24 million, representing a 5.9 percent increase.

 Other increases include the special education program (pre-k-8), which is seeing an increase of 12.8 percent from $1.28 million in fiscal year 2013 to $1.44 million in fiscal year 2014.
 French said he is still working on drafting a budget for the special education program for fiscal year 2014.
-However, during Tuesday's
+However, during Tuesday's meeting there was discussion of an alternative behavioral program.
+For several years MEMS has run a program itself.
+The Bennington-Rutland Supervisory Union will now run the program out of MEMS and take on the budget, saving MEMS money.

 "We think this makes a lot of sense," said French, "and we will be pursuing it as a part of the BRSU budget model."